maltesie/bridge/README.md

 Malte Siemers, Michalis Lazaratos, Konstantina Karathanou, Federico Guerra, Leonid Brown, and Ana-Nicoleta Bondar.
-Bridge: A graph-based algorithm to analyze dynamic H-bond networks in membrane proteins, Journal of Chemical Theory and Computation, reviewed August 2019.
+Bridge: A graph-based algorithm to analyze dynamic H-bond networks in membrane proteins, Journal of Chemical Theory and Computation, reviewed September 2019.

 is published.